Tunnel-Rush-Unblock/.github/profile/README.md

 Optimized for All Devices
 Run smoothly in your browser—no firewall bypassing required at school, work, or public Wi-Fi.

-## Why Gamers Love Tunnel Rush Unblock
+## Why Gamers Love Tunnel Rush Unblocked
 Instant Stress Relief
 Blast away tension in seconds as you conquer each speeding obstacle.